 Creating an Account

 All individuals preparing to take the TEAS test must first create an ATI account.
 To do so, visit www.atitesting.com (opens new window) and click “Create an Account” (follow the screen prompts).
 You only need to register once, and you will use the same account throughout your nursing program.
 You’ll need your ATI username and password to take an online test.
 Please bring this information with you to the SoNAH computer lab on the day of testing.
 After you create an account, you will be able to register for the test.
 Please choose the date and time that best fit your schedule.

 Students will be allowed to take the TEAS test only once a semester and two (2) times total.

 Students that are not able to purchase study products through ATI can utilize the free test prep resource offered through the SOWELA library.

-- On the Library’s page, go to databases (found on the tabbed chart in the middle of page), then scroll down to Learning Express Library.
+- On the Library’s page, go to databases (found on the right side of the page under the Quick Links section), then scroll down and click the “L” tab to find the Learning Express Library link.

 - Create an account to log in.
 Students are required to use their SOWELA email address to create an account.

 - Click on New Featured Resources (middle of page; may take several seconds to load).